CoverProtocol/protocol-proposals/protocols/example/proposal.md

 ### [Optionl] What kind if collateral do you prefer?
 `{yDai: 0x16de59092dae5ccf4a1e6439d611fd0653f0bd01}`

-*Recommendation: a yield earning collateral will attract more liquidity for coverages of your porotocols.*
+*Recommendation: a yield earning collateral will attract more liquidity for coverages of your porotocol.*

 ### [Optionl] What kind if expiration date do you prefer?
 `{End of Month}`